DanielAugusto191/BinaryInstructionToFunction/README.md

   ret i32 %mul
 }
 ```
-the %mul instruction will turn to a call to a function that calculates the mul.
+the %mul instruction will turn into a call to a function that calculates the mul.

 in C:
 ``` c